Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Neurological examination

-• Review of prior MRI, CT, EEG, blood tests, and prescriptions
+• Review of previous MRI, CT, EEG, blood tests, prescriptions, and treatment records

-• Screening for seizure features vs non-epileptic features
+• Screening for epileptic seizure features and non-epileptic event features

-• Evaluation for fainting, sleep events, panic, migraine, movement symptoms, and metabolic contributors
+• Evaluation for fainting, sleep events, panic episodes, migraine, movement symptoms, and metabolic contributors

 • EEG or video EEG when clinically appropriate